betterscientificsoftware/bssw.io/Articles/Blog/2022-02-sc21-correctness-workshop.md

 applying existing approaches to test, verify, and debug HPC software is much more complicated than for non-HPC software.

-Some of the reasons that make correctness in HPC difficult are: a growing use of combined programming models in scientific software, an increasing use of accelerators in HPC systems, the use of different levels of floating-point precision, and different compiler optimizations that can change the semantics and correctness of programs (sometimes producing different results between CPU and GPU executions).
+Some of the reasons that make correctness in HPC difficult are: growing use of mixed programming models in scientific software, increasing use of accelerators in HPC systems, the use of different levels of floating-point precision, and compiler optimizations that can change the semantics and correctness of programs (sometimes producing different results between CPU and GPU executions).
 In general, porting code across multiple platforms and reproducing numerical results (or statistics of such results) is one of the